KaiWenF/Language-Byte/README.md

 - `WordViewModel`: Central data model managing words and app state
 - `LanguageDataManager`: Handles loading and organizing language data

+### Managers
+- `NotificationManager`: Handles scheduling of daily notifications
+- `LanguageDataManager`: Manages language data loading and formatting

+### Tests
+- `ModelTests`: Tests for data models and their behavior
+- `ManagerTests`: Tests for managers and their functionality
+- `WordViewModelTests`: Tests for the core view model logic
+- `UITests`: Basic tests for view initialization
+- `TestHelpers`: Helper methods and mock data for testing

 ## Data Structure

 The app uses a JSON structure for language data: